- Stress factors

 - Is stress condition caused or aggravated by work?

-Stress in the workplace has become a significant health risk with 3 in 5 Australians working more hours than they’re paid for, it comes as no surprise that in 2012 alone, Queensland Health workers received $500,000
+Stress in the workplace has become a significant health issue, with 3 in 5 Australians working more hours than they’re paid for.
+So it comes as no surprise that in 2012 alone, Queensland Health workers received $500,000

 in time off work payments connected to work-related stress.

 To make any claim under Qld’s WorkCover system, you must show that your work was a significant contributing factor towards the injury, in this case, the resulting psychological injury.

 Work-related stress has been described defined as a physical, psychological or emotional reaction to the demands of work exceeding a worker’s abilities or resources.

 Many factors need to be examined to establish employment as a significant contributing factor, including: